nytimes/library/custom/README.md

 ├── package.json       // for any npm modules required for custom code ├── cache
 │   └── store.js
+├── layouts
+│   └── categories
+│       ├── default.ejs // override for default content layout
+|       └── your-subsectioin.ejs // override for paths beginning with "your-subsection", for example
 ├── middleware
 │   ├── middleware1.js // pre/postload exports will be included as middleware
 │   └── middleware2.js